Jaskaskaskas/black-hole-simulator/README.md

-# SDL2 Simple Graphics Example
+# Black hole simulator

-This repository contains a minimal SDL2 example in `main.cpp` that opens a window and draws a moving rectangle.
+This repository contains a simple black hole renderer.
+Currently the code produces a picture of a black hole controlled by the parameters in code.

 Prerequisites (Debian/Ubuntu):